ciDSproj/ciDSproj.github.io/_dashboard/dashboard-1.md

 ---

-The dashboard below is an example focusing on sales trends, performance of the products and regions,  and discovering the most profitable segment customers.
-It offers an easy way to view the most important KPI’s and results at a glance.
+The Dashboard was created using visuals from Sales, Products and Customer reports, which show the most important trends and figures.